cabtech/ansible-role-app-clamav/README.md

 ----
 # ansible-role-app-clamav
-Set up [Clam Anti Virus](https://www.clamav.net/) on Linux
+Set up [Clam Anti Virus](https://www.clamav.net/) on Linux Freshclam is used to keep the virus definitions up to date No automated virus scans are set up - just used for ad hoc checks

 ## Default Variables
 | Name | Type | Value | Purpose |